jahnagoldman/nand2tetris/README.md

 * Compiler, written in Java, compiling the Jack programming language into VM language code
 * A Snake game, written in the simple Jack programming language, that can run on the final computer system

+## Issues I'm Working On
+* The Compiler (both parts - Project 10 and 11) passes the dry tests that come with Nand2Tetris, but there are some wet tests not provided with the course that it throws an infinite loop in.
+I'm thinking this is due to the comment parsing.